usdot-fhwa-stol/tim-bc/README.md

 - Strategic Highway Research Program (SHRP2) training.

 The TIM-BC tool can be used to assess proposed expansion of existing TIM programs, assess the value of creating a new TIM program, or compare alternatives.

+## Resources for End-Users

+## Resrouces for Researchers and Developers